 Where would you prefer to park your bicycle at your residence?
-(Please rank the following options from 1 (your top choice) to 5)\
+(Please rank the following options from 1 (your top choice) to 5)

-\Secure bike room refers to a fully-enclosed, dedicated room with horizontal and vertical bike racks, accessible only by tenants via a secured door.
+Secure bike room refers to a fully-enclosed, dedicated room with horizontal and vertical bike racks, accessible only by tenants via a secured door.

-$\square$ n a secure bike room located on my individual floor $\bigcirc$ n a secure bike room or cage in the automobile parking area (including garage) n a secure and covered bike cage located outside my building () n a dedicated rack that has been placed in my residential (apartment, condo) Init 0 n a ground floor, secure bike room accessible by a door from the sidewalk or street Re et

-What is the most challenging part of parking your bicycle at your apartment building?

-Note: you may select multiple answers

-Parking a wet, muddy bike in my unit is causing damage My building manager does not allow me to store my bike in my room and/or balcony
+In a secure bike room located on my individual floor In a secure bike room or cage in the automobile parking area (including garage) In a secure and covered bike cage located outside my building In a dedicated rack that has been placed in my residential (apartment, condo) unit In a ground floor, secure bike room accessible by a door from the sidewalk or street What aparti is the most challenging part of parking your bicycle at your ment building? ou may select multiple answers Parking a wet, muddy bike in my unit is causing damage My building manager does not allow me to store my bike in my room and/or balcony

-I he bicycle rack in my unit is not usable or is in an inconvenient location It is difficult to get my bicycle on the elevator My bike does not fit in any of the designated bicycle parking spaces or on any of the racks I'm concerned about the safety/security of my bicycle in the bike room I'm concerned about the safety/security of my bicycle on the available outdoor bike racks The bike room is too full The outdoor bike racks are too full There are no bike parking facilities at my building I do not ride a bicycle Other Back Next Page 3 of 6
+The bicycle rack in my unit is not usable or is in an inconvenient location It is difficult to get my bicycle on the elevator My bike does not fit in any of the designated bicycle parking spaces or on any of the racks I'm concerned about the safety/security of my bicycle in the bike room I'm concerned about the safety/security of my bicycle on the available outdoor bike racks The bike room is too full The outdoor bike racks are too full There are no bike parking facilities at my building I do not ride a bicycle Other